Aha43/Hit/README.new.md

 number of unit tests one can run with relatively few lines of test code.
 This is the max number of `Inline` attributes one may have to write.
 The actually number may be less since there may not be a unit test at all positions (i.e a unit test do not apply for a certain layer).
 Now running of unit tests must be hand coded, I hope future version of Hit will provide tooling to improve the ease to cover all unit tests.

+This is how all green test run then look in visual studio's test explorer: